 I studied for my first two years of university in JUFE, before coming over to finish my last two years at Strathclyde.
 It has been an entirely different experience here, as Strathclyde emphasises self-learning and active learning.
 Self-discipline is an integral part of education here.

-What I enjoy most is the constant challenge to cultivate and hone my critical thinking skills, through critiquing supplementary materials and journals, and stimulative debates.
+What I enjoyed most was the constant challenge to cultivate and hone my critical thinking skills, through critiquing supplementary materials and journals, and stimulative debates.

 What do you enjoy most about living in Glasgow?